brettz9/nogin/README.md

 1. See about minor **to-dos in code** along the way
 1. Review **client-side validation** for any other opportunities (e.g., for any missing `required` fields, etc.)
+1. Allow **changing activation email or reset password email template** (with an alternative JS module)